If you live in Washington state, the minimum wage is increasing on January 1, 2024.

 It’s important that if these changes do affect you, then you connect with your payroll company about this.

-And nanny share families, I do recommend also circling back on that contract, making the needed updates so that everything is accurate.
+And nanny share families, we do recommend also circling back on that contract, making the needed updates so that everything is accurate.

 How do these minimum wage laws affect nannies?